angus-grant/cbpi_BrewersChronicle/README.md

 Use the "Add-On" section in the "System" menu to download and install this plug-in.

-Alternatively you can pull the source files from GitHub into the [craftbeerpi]/modulesplugins/ directory
+Alternatively, you can pull the source files from GitHub into the [craftbeerpi]/modules/plugins/ directory

 <strong>Configuration</strong>

 You will need to copy your API Key from the relevant brewery selected from https://brewerschronicle.com/BreweryDetails.
-Once yuo have selected the target brewery, expand the "Integration and API" section.
+Once you have selected the target brewery, expand the "Integration and API" section.

-Copy and paste the API Key into the "brewerschronicle_api_key settign in the Parameters section.
+Copy and paste the API Key into the "brewerschronicle_api_key setting in the Parameters section.

 When entering a name for each of your active ferments enter in the "|" pipe symbol followed by the ferment id copied out of Brewers Chronicle. e.g "Summer pale ale|2018121514032846b96ce3c78b364f9"